-The Department of Online Learning maintains enrollment records.
+The Department of Online Learning maintains registration records.
 When a student completes all course assignments and examinations, the Department of Online Learning will enter the student's final grade into the University's permanent student record system.
 Grades will be reported as follows:

-- No grade report: All students who request (in writing) a refund within 30 days of enrollment. - W: Assigned to all students who submit an official withdrawal form during months 2-4 of the enrollment. - NC: Assigned to all students who do not officially withdraw and who do not complete all course requirements by the end of the 4-month enrollment or by the end of the official 2-month extension.

-- 210 Department of Online Learning 2020-2021 Undergraduate Catalog - A,B,C,D,F: Assigned to all students who complete all requirements for a course within 4 months (or 6 months with the extension).
+- No grade report: All students who request (in writing) a refund within 30 days of registration. - W: Assigned to all students who submit an official withdrawal form during months 2-4 of the registration. - NC: Assigned to all students who do not officially withdraw and who do not complete all course requirements by the end of the 4-month registration or by the end of the official 2-month extension. - A,B,C,D,F: Assigned to all students who complete all requirements for a course within 4 months (or 6 months with the extension).